Kings Canyon

 Alice Springs

 Welcome to Alice Springs!
-Collect your rental vehicle upon arrival and explore at your leisure.
+Pick up your rental car and start exploring at your own pace.

-Accommodation: Crowne Plaza Alice Springs Lasseters - 1 night
+Overnight: Crowne Plaza Alice Springs Lasseters or similar

 Day 2